HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 The 3X Rule: Your directory subscription should generate at least 3 times its cost in gross profit within the first year.
 Anything less, and you’re better off investing that money in channels with proven returns.
 This gives you a healthy margin for error and accounts for hidden costs.

-Some red flags are so glaring that you should immediately walk away, regardless of what the sales pitch promises.
+Some red flags are so glaring that you should walk away regardless of what the sales pitch promises.
 Here are the deal-breakers:

 • The directory won’t provide traffic statistics or testimonials from existing customers